 …

-D-204-2: After-the-Fact Purchases
+D-204-2: Backdated Service Authorizations

-The purchase of goods and services must be authorized with an Sa in RHW before the good or service is ordered or received.
-However, when a delay of services may have endangered a customer's well-being, the VR counselor may authorize an after-the-fact hospital or medical service service authorization.
-See C-701-4: Necessary, Unplanned Medical Services for additional information details.
+The purchase of goods and services must be authorized with a service authorization (SA) in RHW before the good or service is ordered or received.
+If an SA was not issued for a good or service before the date that the good or service was ordered or received, this is referred to as a backdated service authorization.

-All after-the-fact service authorizations must be reviewed and approved by the VR Supervisor, if issued by a field office, or Regional Program Support Manager, if issued by a regional Medical Services Coordinator (MSC) or Medical Services Technician (MST).
+All backdated SAs must be approved by the VR Supervisor, if being issued by a field office, or Regional Program Support Manager, if being issued by a regional Medical Services Coordinator (MSC) or Medical Services Technician (MST).

+All backdated SA’s are subject to consideration as a policy violation.
+However, when a delay of services may have endangered a customer's well-being, a backdated hospital or medical service SA may be issued with required approvals.
+See C-701-4: Necessary, Unplanned Medical Services for additional information.

 D-204-3: After-the-Fact Ancillary Service Authorizations

-An after-the-fact ancillary SA is one that is issued after a service has been provided.
+An after-the-fact ancillary SA is one that is issued after a good or service has been provided, but that is directly related to an existing SA.
+Ancillary goods and services that are anticipated with a specific service must be included on the customer’s IPE and the SA should be issued in advance to minimize the use of after-the-fact ancillary SAs.
+See B-504-4: Planned Services, Ancillary Goods and Services for additional information.

-All after-the-fact service ancillary authorizations must be reviewed and approved by the VR Supervisor, if issued by a field office, or Regional Program Support Manager, if issued by a regional MSC or MST.
+All after-the-fact service ancillary authorizations must be approved by the VR Supervisor, if being issued by a field office, or Regional Program Support Manager, if being issued by a regional MSC or MST.

 After-the-fact ancillary SAs are issued: